permutationlock/path_coloring_bgl/README.md

  and [presentation slides](https://github.com/permutationlock/path_coloring_bgl/blob/master/doc/slides/presentation.pdf)
  from a talk given on the research.

+ **DISCLAIMER:** The implementation in this repo is generic C++ nonsense I wrote before I knew better.
+A simple C implementation exists in [libavengraph](https://github.com/permutationlock/libavengraph) along with new animations and benchmarks.

 ## Abstract
  A path coloring of a graph partitions its vertex set into color classes such that each class induces a disjoint union of paths.
 A set of vertices S in a graph G induces a disjoint union of paths if